openSUSE/news-o-o/_posts/2013-04-03-osc13-cfp-extends.markdown

 - Conference
 ---

 _Deadlines..._ we like the whooshing sound they make as they fly by!
 Originally the Call for Papers (CfP) for the openSUSE Conference 2013 (oSC13), the annual gathering of our community, ended at April 3.
-You have submitted a lot of great talks and workshops and weâ€™ve started to build a preliminary schedule that looks awesome possum,Â pardon our french.
+You have submitted a lot of great talks and workshops and we’ve started to build a preliminary schedule that looks awesome possum, pardon our french.

 However some of you seem to have missed the deadline and there are still a handful of slots left to be filled so we are extending the CfP until Monday, June 17, 12pm. **But**, there had to be a but, we expect that the schedule will fill quickly, so get your merde together, there is that french again, and submit your proposals as soon as possible!